 5. Make a Tempting Offer

 Before going into any more details, it is essential to emphasize the importance of this stage.
-If the interview has gone well and you are keen to hire the candidate, do not wait too long in making the offer.
+If the interview has gone well and you are keen to hire the candidate, do not wait too long to make the offer.
 Additionally, ensure that you keep open lines of communication in the interim period to let him know you are interested.

 You must be prepared that since you are hiring a good salesman, they will negotiate and try to secure the best deal for themselves.
 It is also likely that your first offer will be rejected.
 During the whole negotiation process, it is essential to give your candidate time to consider the offer, but also set reasonable deadlines.